dyno-might/dyno-might.github.io/_posts/2021-11-11-homeless-crisis.md

 <img src="/img/homeless-crisis/map-overall-comp.svg" alt="overall states map" loading="lazy">

-In Mississippi it is 1 in 2500 (0.04%), while in New York state it is 1 in 210 (0.47%).
+In Mississippi it is 1 in 2500 (0.04%), while in New York State it is 1 in 210 (0.47%).
 That's a huge difference.

 Now, when we talk about a crisis, there's an implication that things are getting worse.
 (You don't hear much about the *everyone you love will die and be forgotten "crisis"*...)
 We already saw that things are pretty stable at the national level.
 How are things changing in individual states?